ME-ICA/tedana/docs/building decision trees.rst

 Note: We use two terminologies interchangeably.
 The whole process is called "component selection" and much of the code uses variants of that phrase (i.e. the ComponentSelector class, selection_nodes for the functions used in selection).
-The steps for how to classify components is called a "decision tree" since each step in the selection process branches components into different intermediate or final classifications.
+We call the steps for how to classify components a "decision tree" since each step in the selection process branches components into different intermediate or final classifications.

 .. _classification output descriptions: classification output descriptions.html
 .. _final denoising step: denoising.html